Faberware FMO07ABTBKA 0.7 Cu. Ft. Compact Countertop Microwave review

 A contracted writer for TTR, Angie has covered all kinds of devices from countertop appliances and other home goods to vacuum cleaners and mold testing kits for more than eight years.
 Her spare time often goes to planning improvements for her quirky 103-year-old home or hiking in the gorgeous Utah mountains.
 In her past role, she was a newspaper journalist and she has a bachelor's degree in Technical Writing.

-Things did seem a little tight inside on some tests, but if you just use your microwave for heating up individual portions it will work fine.
-If you're planning on using it to prep larger meals or know you're going to need more capacity, we'd suggest checking out the Hamilton Beach EM0331MZC-X2.
+At only 0.7 cubic feet, the Faberware FMO07ABTBKA is tied for being the smallest microwave we tested.
+Things did seem a little tight inside on some tests, but if you just use your microwave to heat up individual portions, it will work fine.
+If you plan on using it to prep larger meals or know you'll need more capacity, we suggest checking out one of the best microwaves.

 The Faberware FMO07ABTBKA with an open door and a bag of microwave popcorn inside